tuchandra/sitev2/content/papers/who_is_human_chancellor.md

 date = "2019-12-01"
 draft = "false"
 categories = ["papers"]
 authors = ["Stevie Chancellor", "Eric P.S.
-Baumer", and "Munmun De Choudhury"]
+Baumer", "Munmun De Choudhury"]
 +++

 What does "human-centered machine learning" even mean?
 Who are the "humans" being studied, and how do papers studying them refer to them?
 This paper studies the *discourse* surrounding humans within HCML.